manavarora506/Tip-Calculator/README.md

 Describe any challenges encountered while building the app.

-Learning syntax was an interesting, but overally enjoyable challenge Understanding what outlets were and what they did was also a challnege at first
+Learning syntax was an interesting, but enjoyable challenge Understanding what outlets were and what they did was also a challnege at first